Kodelabers/christmas-party-invitation-app/README.md

-# 🎄 CodeMas 2025 – KodeLab & Neyho Christmas Party
+# 🎄 KodeLab & Neyho Christmas Party

 An online invitation and RSVP system for the joint Christmas party of KodeLab and Neyho.